wp-plugins/heyyou/readme.txt

 * Visit: [hey-you.ca](http://hey-you.ca/)
 * Tweet: [@david_sword](http://twitter.com/david_sword/#)

-This plugin (currently in alpha stage) is intended as a developers framework - it's goal to turn Wordpress into more of a CMS by adding a wide range of functionalities, settings, and functions to eaisly:
+This plugin (currently in alpha stage) is intended as a developers framework - it's goal to turn Wordpress into more of a CMS by adding a wide range of functionalities, settings, and functions to easily:

 1. Add (dynamic) Custom Post Types directly within a Wordpress Page - below the pages main content
 2. Serve as a Development Framework - housing an assortment of presets with an extensive admin settings page